tsgates/arch-wiki-markdown/wiki/Microcode.md

-Then inspect dmesg, if it reports that an update was applied, the microcode in the BIOS of your motherboard predates the one in either intel-ucode or amd-ucode.
+Then inspect dmesg, if it reports that an update was applied, the microcode in the BIOS of your motherboard predates the one in either intel-ucode or linux-firmware.
 Users should therefore use the microcode update!

 Examples, note that in each case, the BIOS on the motherboard is the